Delve lets you monitor PyTorch model layer saturation during training

 Delve: Deep Live Visualization and Evaluation

-Delve is a Python package for visualizing deep learning model training.
+Delve is a Python package for analyzing the inference dynamics of your model.

-Use Delve if you need a lightweight PyTorch or Keras extension that:
+Use Delve if you need a lightweight PyTorch extension that:

 pip install delve